-I really hope this post helps you feel more confident in what to look for so you can do some great decorating with thrift store finds!
+I really hope this post filled with thrift store decorating ideas helps you feel more confident in what to look for so you can do some great decorating with thrifted home décor!

 I mean seriously, after all of that information, how can tell me you don’t feel like you could walk into a thrift store with purpose now?? 😉

 Be sure to check out my live Goodwill shopping video and my tutorial for decorating using thrift store finds.